-- (a) All collections received by the servicers (or any sub-servicer acting on its behalf) on the trust student loans, (including any guaranty payments received) but net of any applicable administrative fees, a portion of any late fees or similar fees received from a borrower; - (b) All liquidation proceeds and all Recoveries in respect of liquidated student loans which were written off in prior Collection Periods; - (c) The aggregate Purchase Amounts received for trust student loans repurchased by a seller or the servicers during the Collection Period; - (d) Investment earnings for the distribution date; - (e) Amounts withdrawn from the reserve account in excess of the required reserve amount and deposited into the collection account; - (f) Any amounts advanced by The First Marblehead Corporation in its discretion; and - (g) Any proceeds received in connection with the sale of the trust student loans, or sums collected by the indenture trustee pursuant to the indenture; provided, however, that Available Funds will exclude all payments and proceeds (including liquidation proceeds) of any trust student loans, the related Purchase Amount of which has been included in Available Funds, for a prior distribution date; provided, further, that if on any distribution date there would not be sufficient funds, after application of Available Funds and amounts available from the reserve account, to pay any of the items specified in clauses (1) through (6) as described in "Description of the Notes-Distributions and Payments-Distributions from Collection Account" for the distribution date, then Available Funds for the distribution date will include, in addition to the Available Funds, amounts being held by the indenture trustee, or on deposit in the collection account, with respect to Available Funds relating to the distribution date which would have constituted Available Funds for the distribution date succeeding the distribution date, up to the amount necessary to pay the items specified in clauses (1) through (6) as described in "Description of the Notes-Distributions and Payments-Distributions from Collection Account," and the Available Funds, for the succeeding distribution date will be adjusted accordingly.
+- (a) All collections received by the servicers (or any sub-servicer acting on its behalf) on the trust student loans (including any guaranty payments received), but net of any applicable administrative fees, a portion of any late fees or similar fees received from a borrower; - (b) All liquidation proceeds and all Recoveries in respect of liquidated student loans which were written off in prior Collection Periods; - (c) The aggregate Purchase Amounts received for trust student loans repurchased by a seller or the servicers during the Collection Period; - (d) Investment earnings for the distribution date; - (e) Amounts withdrawn from the reserve account in excess of the required reserve amount and deposited into the collection account; - (f) Amounts on deposit in the future distribution account; - (g) Any amounts advanced by The First Marblehead Corporation in its discretion; and - (h) Any proceeds received in connection with the sale of the trust student loans, or sums collected by the indenture trustee pursuant to the indenture; provided, however, that Available Funds will exclude all payments and proceeds (including liquidation proceeds) of any trust student loans, the related Purchase Amount of which has been included in Available Funds for a prior distribution date; provided, further, that if on any distribution date there would not be sufficient funds, after application of Available Funds and amounts available from the reserve account and future distribution account, to pay any of the items specified in clauses (1) through (6) as described in "Description of the Notes-Distributions and Payments-Distributions from Collection Account" for the distribution date, then Available Funds for the distribution date will include, in addition to the Available Funds, amounts being held by the indenture trustee, or on deposit in the collection account, which would have constituted Available Funds for the distribution date succeeding the distribution date, up to the amount necessary to pay the items specified in clauses (1) through (6) as described in "Description of the Notes-Distributions and Payments-Distributions from Collection Account," and the Available Funds for the succeeding distribution date will be adjusted accordingly.

-"Carryover Interest Distribution Amount" means, with respect to any distribution date, any accrued and unpaid interest for that class of offered notes from prior interest periods, together with interest at the applicable Note Interest Rate on the unpaid amount.
+"Carryover Interest Distribution Amount" means, with respect to any distribution date, any accrued and unpaid carryover interest for that class of auction rate notes from prior interest periods, together with interest at a rate equal to one-month LIBOR from the auction rate note payment date for the auction period for which the carryover interest was calculated on the unpaid carryover interest.